-Storage In or On Appliance-Flammable materials should not be stored in an oven or microwave, near surface burners or elements, or in the storage or warmer drawer (if equipped).
+Storage In or On Appliance-Flammable materials should not be stored in an oven, near surface burners, or in the warmer drawer (if equipped).
 This includes paper, plastic, and cloth items, such as cookbooks, plastic ware, and towels, as well as flammable liquids.
-Do not store explosives, such as aerosol cans, on or near the appliance.
+Do not store explosives, such as aerosol cans, on or near the range.

-Do not leave children alone - Children should not be left alone or unattended in the area where appliance is in use.
-They should never be allowed to sit or stand on any part of the appliance, including the storage drawer, lower broiler drawer, warmer drawer, or lower double oven.
+Do not leave children alone - Children should not be left alone or unattended in the area where the appliance is in use.
+They should never be allowed to sit or stand on any part of the appliance, including the storage drawer, lower broiler drawer, or lower double oven.

-Do not store items of interest to children in the cabinets above the appliance or on the backguards of ranges.
-Children climbing on or near the appliance to reach items could be seriously injured.
+Do not store items of interest to children in the cabinets above the range.
+Children climbing on the range to reach items could be seriously injured.

 Do not allow children to climb or play around the appliance.
-The weight of a child on an open over door may cause the appliance to tip, resulting in serious burns or other injury.
+The weight of a child on an open oven door may cause the appliance to tip, resulting in serious burns or other injury.
 An open drawer when hot may cause burns.